apprentice-code/resources/README.md

 ### 4. Scheduling your weekly mentor meeting
 At the beginning of the program, your mentor will reach out via Slack or email to introduce themselves and work with you to find a good time each week for your video meetings.

+### 5. Install VS Code
+All great developers have great tools.
+This semester we will be using vs code to write and edit our code.
+VS Code is an open source text editor developed by Microsoft, and it is very populat in the web developer community.
+You can download VS Code [here](https://code.visualstudio.com/download).

 ---